Featuring two Keurig coffee maker reviews and one comparison.

-The K575 is one of the top of the line models, and truthfully, is the standard by which all other coffee makers are judged by.
+This one is the top of the line model, and truthfully, is the standard by which all other coffee makers are judged by.
 It’s a sleek looking number, able to make more than one cup of coffee at a time, it is able to handle 3 different k-cup sizes, as well as produce 4, 6, 8, 10, and 12 oz brewing amounts.

-The K575 will brew a carafe in 22, 26, and 30 ozs, for when you have guests over for Game Night, or Christmas or kids home for the holidays.
-This one comes in platinum and black, has an led screen, can be programmed for start and stop times, and a wait time to turn off after a certain amount of time with non-use.
+The K575 brews a carafe in 22, 26, and 30 ozs, for when you have guests over for Game Night, or Christmas or kids home for the holidays.
+This baby comes in platinum and black, has an led screen, can be programmed for start and stop times, and a wait time to turn off after a certain amount of time with non-use.

-The K575 comes with an 80 oz. reservoir.
+The K575 Reservoir is a whopping 80 oz. of water just ready to fill any cup.
 The menu includes an option for high altitude use, above 5000 ft.
 The K575 runs around $160 on Amazon.
 This is the Cadillac of coffee makers.

 If you WANT all the extras, this is the Keurig single cup coffee maker for you.
 This is the one we chose simply because our first Keurig was an exceptional value, and we were more than willing to go for the better unit.
 We discovered having the extra options came in handy when we finally DID need them.